naxph/naxph.github.io/README.md

 # Personal Website 2022 R1
 The latest version of my personal website.
 Built with love by yours truly.

-### Powered by
+Powered by Bootstrap 5, Google Fonts, FontAwesome and DigitalOcean.
-Bootstrap 5
-Google Fonts
-FontAwesome